 There is little to no theme for what you’re paying to stay there (and we think many Value and Moderate resorts have WAY better pools for a fraction of the cost).
 During certain times of the year, the Contemporary’s pool has also been known to attract gnats off the neighboring lake, which is not so pleasant when you’re trying to read that new book poolside.
 Bleh.

 Disney’s BoardWalk Inn is one of our FAVORITE spots in all of Disney World.
 The Coney Island feel is just so magical, like you’re in a theme park away from the theme parks.
-But, the BoardWalk Inn also has a very dark secret — its pool features the most terrifying clown in existence (he might have you beat, Pennywise). 😉
+Not too long ago, the BoardWalk Inn also even had a very dark secret — its pool featured the most terrifying clown in existence (he might have you beat, Pennywise). 😉

 While the Value resorts can be a fantastic option for different families, the pools can range from awesome to…meh.
 They are the only Disney resorts on property that do not have hot tubs, so you might also want to consider that if it’s a deal-breaker for you.